FILM REVIEWS

-Tony Richardson’s second film, a follow-up to his highly acclaimed debut, “Look Back in Anger,” casts Laurence Olivier in one of his greatest contemporary performance, as Archie Rice, an aging, bitter vaudevillian, who‘s a selfish, pathological liar.
+Tony Richardson’s second film, The Entertainer, a follow-up to his highly acclaimed debut, “Look Back in Anger,” casts Laurence Olivier in one of his greatest modern performances, as Archie Rice, an aging, bitter vaudevillian, who‘s a selfish, pathological liar.

 At once fascinating and disturbing, “The Entertainer” is adapted to the screen by John Osborne and Nigel Kneale, based on Osborne’s acclaimed stage play, which Olivier did with great success.